ViaXLabs/tools/hygiene/README.md

    tree -a
    ```

-   After running these commands, you should see that each target repository has been updated with any missing directories or files from the model repository.
+   After running these commands, check that the target repositories have been updated with the missing directories and files copied from the model repository.

 ---

 ### Explanation Summary

-- **Tilde Expansion:**
-  The `expand_tilde()` function ensures that any path starting with `~` is correctly expanded to the user's HOME directory.
+- **Tilde Expansion:** A small function in the script ensures that any paths beginning with `~` are expanded correctly.

-- **Configuration Loading:**
-  The script loads the scan directory, model repository, and output fix script filename from a JSON config file.
-It uses `readarray` to load the arrays of required directories and files.
+- **JSON Configuration:** All necessary settings (scan directory, model repository, output file, required items) are loaded from a JSON file.

-- **Backup:**
-  Before generating a new fix script, an existing output file (if present) is backed up with a timestamp.

-- **Scanning & Fix Generation:**
+- **Bash v3 Compatibility:** The script replaces newer commands like “readarray” with while-read loops and uses parallel indexed arrays instead of associative arrays.
+- **Backup and Recursive Scan:** The script backs up any existing output file and recursively scans for Git repositories using the `find` command, skipping the model repository if it’s within the scan directory.
-  The `find` command is used to recursively locate all `.git` directories under `scan_dir`.
-For each repository, the script writes a commented status block with information about existing/missing directories and files (including file line counts), then emits active commands to create missing items.
+- **Status and Fix Commands:** For each repository, the status (existing/missing directories and files with line count comparisons) is output as commented blocks, and active commands are appended only for missing items.

-- **Optional Application:**
-  When run with `--apply`, the script executes the generated fix script immediately.
+- **Optional Immediate Fix:** The `--apply` flag causes the script to run the generated fix script immediately.